intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 there are ongoing efforts to improve the syntax
 {{?HTTP-HEADERS=RFC8941}}.

-Only by using a protocol's extension capabilities does it ensure the availability of that capability.
+Only by using a extension capabilities of a protocol is the availability of that capability assured.
+"Using" here includes specifying, implementing, and deploying capabilities that rely on the extension capability.
 Protocols that fail to use a mechanism, or a protocol that only rarely uses a mechanism, may suffer an inability to rely on that mechanism.

 ## Dependency is Better {#need-it}